Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/README.md

 Run this command

 > `docker run -v /workspaces/azure-sdk-for-js/:/etc/testproxy -p 5001:5001 -p 5000:5000 azsdkengsys.azurecr.io/engsys/testproxy-lin:latest`

-[Provie the root of the repo for the volume mapping for the accurate recordings generation location.]
+[Provide the root of the repo for the volume mapping for the accurate recordings generation location.]

 (Eventually, recorder will trigger this for you!)

 [Note: Update `temp-location` in the command to your desired location.]

+Add `--net=host` to let the Docker container access the localhost on host network.

 If the above command doesn't work directly, try [Troubleshooting Access to Public Container Registry](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy/docker#troubleshooting-access-to-public-container-registry).